 That’s why these savvy marketers engage with college programs and professional franchises in just about every city — because it makes them stand out AND it instantly connects them with a large pool of customers.

 If you’re a business selling products or services to other businesses (a B2B), sponsorship is an especially good idea.

 B2B’s have a smaller target audience — other businesses.
 And there are fewer ways for them to advertise — which is why they often employ salespeople.

-Ice Miller is a law firm based in Indianapolis, IN.
-And they work with many colleges in the state of Indiana.
+Ice Miller is a law firm based in Indianapolis, and they do legal work for most of the colleges in the state of Indiana.

-The ad below ran in a local business journal — but I modified it slightly — I inserted the logos of four prominent universities above their headline “build partnerships.”
+The ad below ran in the Indianapolis Business Journal — but I modified it slightly — I inserted the logos of four prominent universities above their headline “build partnerships.”

-Which version of this ad do you believe would have more impact?
+Which version of this ad do you think has more impact?
 The one with or without the implied partnership and logos?